 GeneCards Summary for BTRC Gene

 BTRC (Beta-Transducin Repeat Containing E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with BTRC include hiv-1 and cerebellar medulloblastoma.
+Diseases associated with BTRC include split hand foot malformation and cerebellar medulloblastoma.
 Among its related pathways are PI-3K cascade and Signaling by GPCR.
 GO annotations related to this gene include ligase activity and protein dimerization activity.
 An important paralog of this gene is TRAF7.

 UniProtKB/Swiss-Prot Summary for BTRC Gene